noopuragadkari/BrowserGame/README.md

 WAR
-War is a simple card game, typically played by two players.The deck is divided evenly among 2 players(26each).Each player reveals their top card and the player with higher card wins.
+War is a simple card game, typically played by two players.The deck is divided evenly among 2 players(26each).Each player reveals their top card at the same time and the player with higher card wins.
 If both have same cards then there is a WAR.

 Screenshot